-Receive Physical Copies of Materials with Physical DVDs and access to Online Streaming Videos.
+Receive Physical Copies of Materials and Physical DVDs for use in a DVD Player.

 Group Training Option: If two or more people wish to take the DVD Training together, you may share the DVDs.
-One person would need to purchase the complete package (on this page) and each additional person would need to purchase Training Package #4.
+One person would need to purchase TPDVD01 or TPDVD02 and each additional person would need to purchase Training Package #4.
 Everyone will receive a certificate upon completion.

 For many years we have wondered how we could provide training for people who are unable to attend our live 2-day workshops.
 The DVD training includes experiential activities so you can at least watch others participating in the activities and learning to teach the activities.
 Then you can practice the activities with friends or a “practice group.”

 Jane Nelsen and Lynn Lott have completed a DVD training that includes 6 1/2 hours filmed at a live training and requires about 6 1/2 hours of homework to practice the skills in order to receive a certificate as a Certified Positive Discipline Parent Educator.
 At the end of this training, you will be ready to lead parenting classes and/or improve your skills as a parent educator regardless of the setting in which you work (counseling office, pre-school, etc.)